HiteshKumar360/Customer-Churn-Prediction/README.md

 | At Risk | 2,421 | 57.0% | $883 | Contract upgrade offer |
 | Fence Sitters | 2,100 | 7.0% | $956 | Service bundle discount |

+**Phase 5 — A/B Test Simulation**
+Built a simulated A/B testing framework (`src/ab_test.py`) to demonstrate the methodology for validating retention interventions: at-risk customers (churn probability > 0.35) are randomly split into control and treatment groups, a retention-offer effect is simulated on the treatment group, and a chi-square test checks whether the resulting difference in churn rate is statistically significant.
+See the [A/B Test Simulation](#ab-test-simulation) section below for full methodology and an important caveat on interpreting the result.

-**Phase 5 — Dashboard**
+**Phase 6 — Dashboard**
-A 4-page Streamlit app: live customer churn predictor, segment explorer with PCA visualization, model performance metrics (evaluated on held-out test set), and business insights.
+A 5-page Streamlit app: live customer churn predictor, segment explorer with PCA visualization, model performance metrics (evaluated on held-out test set), business insights, and the A/B test simulation.
+Self-hosted on AWS EC2 with an Nginx reverse proxy.

-**Phase 6 — MLOps**
+**Phase 7 — MLOps**
-MLflow experiment tracking, clean `src/` pipeline with reusable `preprocessing.py`, `predict.py`, and `train_model.py` modules.
+MLflow experiment tracking, clean `src/` pipeline with reusable `preprocessing.py`, `predict.py`, `train_model.py`, and `ab_test.py` modules.

 ---